Ferdinando Sanseverino, Prince of Salerno: Main accomplishments

 He was a passionate supporter of contemporary theatre, and had one built within his palace in Naples.

 His refusal to accept the Inquisition inside his possession in Salerno created a break between him and the Spanish government in southern Italy.
 Mainly as a consequence of this, Fernando Sanseverino was forced to exile in France.

 There, he organized a naval attack of French ships against Naples and Salerno, but it failed because the allied Turkish fleet didn't show up.

 His legacy in the Principality of Salerno was to bring to the southern Italian city (and the surrounding area) the ideas of the Italian Renaissance.
-He brought to Salerno Torquato Tasso for some years.
+His private secretary was Bernardo Tasso, the father of Torquato Tasso, so Torquato was born in the principality in 1544 and lived there until 1554, when his father took him to Rome.